Universal spectral correlations in open Floquet systems with localized leaks: Spectral properties of the leaky quantum standar map

 Rather than visualizing the full two-dimensional density of states in a three-dimensional plot, we compute $R_1(\lambda)$ from the complex eigenvalues and plot it as a function of their modulus $|\lambda|$.
 Since different eigenvalues may have the same absolute value, multiple points can fall into the same $|\lambda|$ bin.
 We use bins of width $10^{-2}$.

-Figure~\ref{fig:DOS_STM_COE}(a) compares the density of states of the leaky QSM with those of the TCOE and the GinUE (shown as the flat reference line at $1/\pi$).
-The circles correspond to the leaky-QSM data and, as noted above, more than one circle may appear at a given $|\lambda|$.
-The solid curves represent the TCOE results and are obtained by averaging over all points that fall into each bin.
+Figure~\ref{fig:DOS_STM_COE}(a) compares the density of states of the L-QSM with the TCOE.
+The Ginibre circular law is also shown as a reference line at $1/\pi$.
+The circles correspond to the L-QSM data and the solid curves represent the TCOE results obtained by averaging over all points that fall into each bin.

-For the slit of size $\Delta q = 0.2$ in Fig.~\ref{fig:DOS_STM_COE}(a), the QSM data are shown as blue circles and the TCOE as a red curve.
-Two main features emerge: (i) a clear deviation from the uniform GinUE prediction, and (ii) strong agreement with the TCOE for slow-decaying resonances, that is, eigenvalues with large $|\lambda|$.
-This agreement gradually deteriorates as $|\lambda|$ decreases, despite the prior removal of the resonances with dwell times $\tau<0.22$.

-Contrary to the GinUE, both the leaky QSM and the TCOE exhibit a concentration of long-lived resonances seen as an accumulation of eigenvalues near the unit circle in Fig.~\ref{fig:Ldistri}(a) and Fig.~\ref{fig:DOS_STM_COE}(d) for the leaky QSM and similarly in Fig.~\ref{fig:Ldistri}(b) and Fig.~\ref{fig:DOS_COE}(b) for the TCOE.
-This behavior appears as a peak in Fig.~\ref{fig:DOS_STM_COE}(a).
-In the QSM, these long-lived resonances correspond to classical trajectories that avoid the leak for many iterations, and therefore explore the phase space nearly ergodically.
-Because they remain effectively uncorrelated with the leak, their spectral properties reproduce those of the TCOE.
-In contrast, the surviving short-lived resonances of the open QSM retain some degree of correlation with the leak, leading to deviations from TCOE statistics.
+For the slit of size $\Delta q = 0.2$ (blue circles and red curve), Fig.~\ref{fig:DOS_STM_COE}(a) shows that: \begin{enumerate} \item $R_1(\lambda)$ for the L-QSM and TCOE deviate from the uniform Ginibre distribution.
+Their concentration of long-lived resonances illustrated in Fig.~\ref{fig:Ldistri}(a2) and Fig.~\ref{fig:DOS_STM_COE}(d) appears as a peak in Fig.~\ref{fig:DOS_STM_COE}(a). \item $R_1(\lambda)$ for the L-QSM and TCOE strongly agrees for slow-decaying resonances, that is, eigenvalues with large $|\lambda|$.
+In the L-QSM, these long-lived resonances correspond to classical trajectories that avoid the leak for many iterations, and therefore explore the phase space nearly ergodically.
+Because they remain effectively uncorrelated with the leak, their spectral properties reproduce those of the TCOE. \item The agreement between L-QSM and TCOE gradually deteriorates as $|\lambda|$ decreases.
+The short-lived resonances of the L-QSM retain some degree of correlation with the leak, leading to deviations from TCOE statistics. \end{enumerate}

-As the size of the leak is reduced in Fig.~\ref{fig:DOS_STM_COE}(a), the agreement between the density of states of the leaky QSM (circles) and the TCOE (solid lines) progressively extends into the region of lower $|\lambda|$.
+As the size of the leak is reduced in Fig.~\ref{fig:DOS_STM_COE}(a), the agreement between the density of states of the L-QSM and the TCOE progressively extends into the region of lower $|\lambda|$.
 This trend is clearly visible when comparing the results for $\Delta q=0.2$ (blue circles and red curve) with those for $\Delta q=0.1$ (green circles and light-green curve) and $\Delta q=0.01$ (purple circles and orange curve).
 As $\Delta q$ increases, the peak of the spectral distribution shifts toward $|\lambda| \rightarrow 1$, becoming more pronounced near the unit circle, while the density decreases at small $|\lambda|$.